pjotrp/bioruby-table/README.md

 The API doc is online.
 For more code examples see the test files in the source tree.

+## Troubleshooting

+Run bio-table with the --debug switch to get stack traces.
+Use --debug and or --trace for more output.

 ## Project home page

 Information on the source tree, documentation, examples, issues and